 ETSU provides a wide range of computer resources in support of instruction, research, and public service.
 The Office of Information Technology maintains four computer labs on the main campus that contain Dell PCs and Macintosh computers.
 The labs are located in the D.P.
 Culp Center, Sherrod Library, Sam Wilson Hall and Rogers-Stout Hall.
 A number of additional labs that are maintained by specific departments, including the Medical Library on the VA campus, are located throughout the campus.
 A listing of computer labs can be found at www.etsu.edu/oit.
 The labs provide students with access to a variety of popular and software including Microsoft Office, Microsoft Visual Studio.net, SAS, SPSS, and Minitab, Photoshop, PageMaker, QuarkXpress, and Macromedia Freehand.
-When not in use as classrooms, computer labs are staffed by Lab Monitors (student workers) at all times.
+When not in use as classrooms, computer labs are available for walk-in use by any registered student.
+The OIT computer labs are staffed by Lab Monitors (student workers) at all times.
 While the lab monitors can provide assistance, they are not tutors in the use of the computers and software.

 All students are provided with Internet access and an e-mail address that will be active for the duration of their stay at ETSU.
-Students are able to register for classes and even pay fees online via Goldlink on ETSU's web page.
+Students are able to register for elective classes and pay fees online via Goldlink on ETSU's web page.